sudara/melatonin_perfetto/README.md

 git clone https://android.googlesource.com/platform/external/perfetto -b v31.0
 ```

-### Step 2: Add the path to perfetto/sdk to File Explorer
+### Step 2: Add the perfetto headers in File Explorer

 This is necessary to actually compile the perfetto tracing sdk from source.

-In the File Explorer, hit the `+`, `Add Existing Files` and make sure the following are added:
+In the File Explorer, hit the `+`, `Add Existing Files` and make sure the following two are added:

 ```
 sdk/perfetto.h